Sidhuharp97/stat-programs-website/content/post/reproducible-R/index.md

 ### Make sure your Rstudio session is not saving .RData automatically:

-*Note: this step requires the 'usethis' package; please install this package if you do not already have it installed.*
+*Note: this step requires the* **usethis** *package; please install this package if you do not already have it installed.*

-Step 1 is to disable automatic saving of your objects to a *.RDat*a file.
+Step 1 is to disable automatic saving of your objects to a *.RData* file.
 This file is automatically loaded when R restarts.
 Since we often create all sorts of miscellaneous objects during a session with a clear record of why, loading all objects without a clear sense of their provenance is often not reproducible by other.

 ```
 usethis::use_blank_slate()